makrai/notes/zarriess21-decoding-survey.md

   * recurrent neural networks (RNNs) that are
     * able to consume or encode input sequences of arbitrary length and transform them into output sequences of arbitrary length [38,39]
-    * represent the hidden states of the sequence, i.e., h, a sort of memory
+    * represent the hidden states of the sequence, ie, h, a sort of memory
     * limitation of RNNs is that they process both the input and the output in a strict left-to-right fashion and make it difficult to pass information between the encoder and the decoder in a flexible way